 (NASCAR)

 On December 1st, 1963, at the Jacksonville Speedway, Wendell Scott beat Buck Baker.
-He became the first African-American to win a premier series.
+He became the first African-American to win a NASCAR’s Premier series race.

 9. Danica Patrick holds multiple female driver records, according to NASCAR driver statistics.